If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ---|---|

 Early graphics for the "Extremely Lucky" card.
-In the final version, Peach's face was touched up slightly, her earrings were repositioned, the "EXTREMELY" text was redrawn and shifted up by one pixel, and the word "LUCKY" was added.
+In the final version of the graphic, Peach's face was touched up slightly, her earrings were repositioned, and the "EXTREMELY" text was redrawn and shifted up by one pixel. ("LUCKY" seems to have been overwritten with a partial copy of the 5UP starburst in the ROM data.)

 A pre-release screenshot shows that other tiles were planned to be included, but these are not present in the final game.